StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 If there are components with [telemetry streams](../../../configure/telemetry/checks_and_streams.md#data-streams) and [health checks](../../../configure/telemetry/checks_and_streams.md#checks) in your view, the Topology Perspective will calculate a health state and [propagate](../../../develop/developer-guides/custom-functions/propagation-functions.md) this state throughout the graph.
 The propagated health state will help you to see the risk of affecting other components.

 It is possible that your view can contain components that have a deviating propagated health state caused by a component that is outside your view.
-The Topology Perspective allows you to configure whether to show a root cause even when it is outside of the currently displayed view:
+The Topology Perspective allows you to configure whether the view should be expanded to show root cause components that are outside of the currently displayed view:

-* **Don't show root cause** -- do not show the root cause
+* **Don't show root cause** - do not show the root cause
-* **Show root cause only** -- only show the root cause component
+* **Show root cause only** - only show the root cause component
-* **Show full root cause tree** -- show the entire root cause tree
+* **Show full root cause tree** - show the entire root cause tree

 ![Root cause](../../../.gitbook/assets/v43_show_full_root_cause_tree.png)